OutSystems/docs-support/src/enterprise/troubleshooting/mabs/obfuscation.md

 Customized and non-supported mobile plugins might not work correctly with obfuscation.
 Unexpected results, app errors or a crashes, might occur because of obfuscation with any of the following:

 * A misconfigured dependency
-* Java code plugins or code from libraries imported using Gradie or JAR/AAR file
+* Java code plugins or code from libraries imported using Gradle or JAR/AAR file
 * Reflection to perform operations based on class/method name

 For example, different class names can cause a ClassNotFound exception, or different method names can cause a MethodNotFound exception.
 Getting a `ClassNotFoundException` or `MethodNotFoundException` at runtime is a sign you're missing classes or methods.
 The class or method name might be obfuscated or missing because of some misconfigured dependencies.